xiaoxianyu-office/mm/Skills/Triggers.md

 ```

 #### ~onCreeperCharge
-Executes the skill when the mob, must be a creeper, is charged.
+Executes the skill when the casting creeper is charged.
+> The associated [@trigger] is the caster itself
 ```yml
 EXAMPLE_MOB:
   Type: CREEPER